MBA costs are rising but the upsides of the degree are increasing. Here’s everything you need to know about earning your MBA tuition-free at UoPeople.

 It is expected that students can dedicate 15-20 hours per week per course for optimal results.

 There are nine learning weeks per term, and students study through teamwork and project-centered learning.
 UoPeople is built on a pedagogical model that emphasizes peer-to-peer learning and interaction.
 There are discussion forums in which students critique each other’s work, as well as times where students will work on group projects and prepare presentations to share with the online class.

 The small class sizes allow for students to forge relationships with peers from around the world.
 There are students from over 200 countries and territories enrolled at UoPeople, so it offers a diverse environment with a naturally global network.
 It could even be that your future business partner happens to be your classmate!

 Along with the support of course facilitators and peers, students have access to a program advisor throughout their time studying at UoPeople who is there to help assist with any questions or concerns along the way.

 Assisting in devising the Business Administration program at UoPeople is a long list of volunteers who are professors and professionals within the field of business globally.
-For example, Mr. Stephen Chambers is Director of MBA, London School of Economics and Political Science and Prof. Kriengsak Charoenwongsak volunteers at UoPeople, but is also a Senior Fellow at Harvard University, USA, and a Fellow at the University of Oxford) are part of UoPeople’s Business Administration Advisory Board.
+For example, Dr. Barbara E. Kahn (Professor of Marketing, Wharton School) and Prof. Kriengsak Charoenwongsak, (a Senior Fellow at Harvard University, USA, and a Fellow at the University of Oxford) are part of UoPeople’s Business Administration Advisory Board.

 The notable group comes together to design the program curriculum and instill knowledge in their students through well-devised and quality coursework.